andela-technology/qualified-embed/src/README.md

 # Qualified Embed SDK

 With Embed, you can now build advanced, developer-friendly coding products for education, recruiting, upskilling, and more.
-Our simple SDK makes it simple to embed code challenges and assessments into your existing products.
+Our SDK makes it simple to embed code challenges and assessments into your existing products.

 ## See embeds in action